12 Classic French Movies from Different Eras, All Available to Watch Online

 This is a true conundrum (nobody said this language learning business was flawless).

 If you’re an advanced French speaker and want to keep your ears tuned in while enjoying the beauty of French cinema, then you know the answer.
 Nix the subtitles and jump right into it.
-It’s okay if you don’t understand every word; it’s how you improve!
+It’s okay if you don’t understand every word; that’s how you improve!

-If you’re a beginner, it may be helpful to watch the film once with English subtitles so you can understand what’s going on, and then a second time with French subtitles or none at all to see how much of it you can understand on your own.
+If you’re a beginner, it may be helpful to watch the film once with English subtitles so you can understand what’s going on, and then a second time with French subtitles or none at all to see how much you can understand on your own.
 Just don’t get discouraged.
 It can sometimes take a while before you understand conversational French like it’s spoken in French films.

 Ah, but there’s that awkward spot that every French language learner hits—the intermediate level.
 Depending on how well your comprehension is going along, you could go either way here.
 Watching French films with French subtitles can be very helpful if your reading skills are fair, but taking a chance with no subtitles could end up surprising you with how much you actually know!